dylanp9715/dylanp9715.github.io/README.md

 	To add more color, I added the logos of the two companies at which I have held internship positions.
 Under the descriptions for both skills and work experience, I included the information within an unordered list.

+Aspects not implemented correctly:

+	None

+Collaboration:

+	No one

+Hours Spent:

+	4